 Structurflex architectural structures are cost effective when compared to conventional structures, because their innovative form and inherent efficiencies lead to a reduction in the building materials required to build the structure.

-The smooth, reflective surfaces of our PVC, PTFE and ETFE tension membrane structures reduce lighting and cooling costs, reduce solar gain and make the buildings more energy efficient.
+The smooth, reflective surfaces of our coated-PES, PTFE and ETFE tension membrane structures reduce lighting and cooling costs, reduce solar gain and make the buildings more energy efficient.

 It is the combination of these factors that make our fabric structures popular with architects and the public alike, and we receive many accolades and international design awards.

-PVC membranes – a polyester base fabric coated with PVC – often have additional protective PVDF fluoropolymer coatings on both sides, which helps protect the surface, and also creates a membrane that is easy to clean.
+Coated-PES membranes – a coated polyester base fabric – often have additional protective PVDF fluoropolymer coatings on both sides, which helps protect the surface, and also creates a membrane that is easy to clean.
 This fabric is the most common in tensile architecture because of its lifespan exceeding 20 years.
-PVC structures typically offer the owner the best overall value.
+Coated-PES structures typically offer the owner the best overall value.